 China sees 25.7-pct drop in criminal cases in 2024

 BEIJING, Jan.
-10 (Xinhua) -- China witnessed a 25.7-percent decline in criminal cases in 2024 compared to the previous year, the Ministry of Public Security said on Friday, which marks China's fifth national police day.
+10 (Xinhua) -- China witnessed a 25.7-percent decline in criminal cases in 2024 compared to the previous year, the Ministry of Public Security said on Friday.

 Cases of public security remained largely unchanged, and the overall public safety situation remained stable, the ministry told a press conference.